BjoernBoss/arger/README.md

 /* setup the descriptive name for the sub-groups to be used (the default name is 'mode') */ arger::GroupName(std::wstring name);

-/* add an additional positional argument to the configuration/group using the given name, type, description, and optional default value
+/* add an additional positional argument to the configuration/group using the given name, type, description
 *	Note: Must meet the requirement-counts
-*	Note: Groups/Configs can can only have sub-groups or positional arguments
-*	Note: Default values will be used, when no argument is given */ arger::Positional(std::wstring name, arger::Type type, const arger::IsConfig<detail::Positional> auto&... configs);
+*	Note: Groups/Configs can can only have sub-groups or positional arguments */ arger::Positional(std::wstring name, arger::Type type, const arger::IsConfig<detail::Positional> auto&... configs);

-arger::Positional(std::wstring name, arger::Type type, arger::Value defValue, const arger::IsConfig<detail::Positional> auto&... configs);
+/* add a default value to a positional or one or more default values to optionals - will be used when
+*	no values are povided and to fill up remaining values, if less were provided and must meet requirement
+*	counts for optionals/must be applied to all upcoming positionals for the requirement count */ arger::Default(arger::Value defValue);
 ```

 ## Common Command Line Mode